What to Pack for Italy (Essentials)

 - OB tampons (16 count)/maxi pads—2.89/1.30

 Everything on this list was priced in a grocery store, but you can also find lots of items at pharmacies—some of which carry higher-end beauty products, too.
 Italy has Sephora and other beauty stores in major cities.
-In Florence, there are also Tutto 99 Cents stores where everything is one Euro.
+In Florence, there are also Tutto 1.19 Cents stores where everything is one euro nineteen cents .
 There you can find nail files, nail clippers, tweezers, bandages, sewing kits, bath and body products, toys, tools, home goods and more.
 You can also find these times at a reasonable price in other stores, too, though.
 Many Italian cities feature Tiger stores, which I love for a 5€ umbrella.
 Tiger stores are Danish variety stores that have all sorts of items you may need…or grow a burning desire to possess…at a decent price.

 To avoid hauling a bunch of stuff over an ocean, you may want to consider purchasing some products in Italy.
 As you can see, you will likely find most of the travel essentials on your packing list at a price fairly comparable to that in the United States.
 Italian stores have a lot of what you need, they just don’t have a lot of variety.
 Unlike in the States where we may have 20 or more types of shampoo to choose from, the selection in Italy won’t be as plentiful.
 There were only a few conditioners to choose from or a couple brands of toothpaste.
 In many stores, I found just one type of contact lens cleaner.
 Nonetheless, I’ve always been happy with product quality and I am ecstatic when I’m not carrying a heavy bag everywhere—up and down steps and along cobblestone streets.
 If you’re visiting a more-populated area of Italy (Florence, Venice, Rome, Naples, Milan, etc), go ahead and pack light—just buy what you need there.
 Buon viaggio!